Grantley Fielke: League career

 Fielke was recruited by VFL club Collingwood for the 1987 VFL season and impressed at the club, playing 16 games as a wingman for the Magpies.

 After just a single season in the VFL, Fielke returned to Adelaide for family reasons in 1988, playing again for West Adelaide.
 There he would play another three more seasons, winning the club's Best & Fairest award in 1990.
 Amazingly, it was Fielke's only Best & Fairest win in his 16 seasons with the club.

 With the forming of the Adelaide Crows in late 1990 to play in the now renamed AFL, Fielke was one of the first players signed and played in all 22 games of the 1991 AFL season which saw the Crows finish in ninth place with a 10–12 win–loss record.
 However, the 30-year-old Fielke suddenly found himself on the outer with coach Graham Cornes and he played only two games in 1992.
 At the end of the season Fielke was informed his services were no longer required, ending his AFL career with a record of 40 games and 21 goals.

 Fielke returned to West Adelaide once more in 1993 and became club captain in 1994, a position he would hold until he announced his retirement at the end of the 1997 season.
-He finished his SANFL career having played a club record 327 games for West Adelaide: as of the end of the 2022 SANFL season, he is the only West Adelaide player to have played over 300 senior games for the club.
+He finished his SANFL career having played a club record 327 games for West Adelaide: as of the end of the 2025 SANFL season, he is the only West Adelaide player to have played over 300 senior games for the club.
 Always more comfortable kicking for goal on the run rather than from a set shot, Fielke kicked 234 goals in his 327 SANFL premiership games; including his VFL/AFL career, he kicked 255 goals in 367 elite premiership games.

-At the time of his retirement, Fielke's career total of 351 premiership matches was ranked equal fifth (with Ralph Sewer) in South Australian elite football behind Peter Carey (423), Russell Ebert (373), Crows coach Graham Cornes (356), and Crows teammate and captain Chris McDermott (354): as of 2022, he is ranked equal seventh (with Sewer) behind them, as well as Tyson Edwards and Andrew McLeod (both 363).
+At the time of his retirement, Fielke's career total of 373 premiership and teal cup matches was ranked equal sixth (with Ralph Sewer) in South Australian elite football behind Peter Carey (423), Russell Ebert (367), Crows coach Graham Cornes (356), Crows teammate and captain Chris McDermott (354), and Paul Bagshaw (353): as of 2022, he is ranked equal ninth behind them, as well as Travis Boak (394), Tyson Edwards and Andrew McLeod (both 363).

 Since his football career, Fielke has been involved in numerous West End Slowdown games from the year 2000 to present, which is run by The Little Heroes Foundation.
 He was an inaugural inductee into the South Australian Football Hall of Fame in 2002.